rrssgupta2001/Aadhar_Address_Formater/README.md

 # Aadhar Address Formater

-UIDAI_HackathonProject I, Siddhant, with my teammates Shubham, Aayushi and Vishal have developed a java project on "Address Formatting" using J2EE framework.
+UIDAI_HackathonProject I, Siddhant Gupta, with my teammates Shubham, Aayushi and Vishal have developed a java project on "Address Formatting" using J2EE framework.
 In this project, we have formatted the address by removing the repetitive words in it.

 PROBLEM STATEMENT